dnadlinger/devil/docs/index.rst

 ..
-EVIL Client documentation master file, created by sphinx-quickstart on Mon May 11 20:32:44 2015.
+DEVIL Client documentation master file, created by sphinx-quickstart on Mon May 11 20:32:44 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-EVIL Client documentation!
+DEVIL Client documentation
 ==========================

 Contents: